Ciao, welcome back to my blog!

-Venison Tenderloin is the cut that I am cooking today and it is the back-end, which is the most tender of all cuts.
+Venison Tenderloin is the cut that I was told to choose: it is the back-end, which is the most tender of all cuts.

-Grilled polenta brings me back to amazing memories: my grandmother used to light the fire in the morning and when there were only embers left in the evening, she would grill the leftovers of the cooked polenta on it.
+Grilled polenta brings me back to amazing memories of my childhood: my grandmother used to light the fire first thing in the morning and when there were only embers left in the evening, she would grill the leftovers of the cooked polenta on it.

-Afterwards, she would slice some cheese and put it immediately on the hot grilled polenta so it all melted.
+Afterwards, she would slice some cheese and put it immediately on the hot polenta to melt.
 It was the simplest yet the most delicious winter meal ever!

 -Two venison steaks

--Put a cast iron grill pan on high heat and let it warm it up for 5 minutes until it is scorching hot.
+-Place the cast iron grill pan on the stove on high heat and let it warm it up for 5 minutes until it is scorching hot.

--Clean and peel the skin off the vegetables.
-Slice the vegetables: courgettes should be cut quite thick as they burn easily, while potatoes should be thinner because they take more time to cook, therefore they should go first on the grill.
+-In the meantime, prepare the vegetables.
+Slice them lengthwise: the courgettes should be cut quite thick as they burn easily, while the potatoes should be thinner because, being starchy, they take longer to cook, and for this reason, they should go on the grill first.

-Grill the veggies first and set aside in a tray.
-Season them with chopped fresh garlic, a drizzle of oil and some sea salt and pepper.
-Cover with some foil.
+Grill all the veggies and set aside in a tray.
+Season them with chopped fresh garlic, a drizzle of oil and some salt and pepper.
+Cover with some foil to keep them warm.

--Right after place the steaks in some foil too and season them with salt and pepper and add some Lurpark butter.
-Close the foil around it and let the meat rest for 8 minutes in the packets.
+-Place the steaks in some foil and season them with salt, pepper, and the butter.
+Close the foil around it and let the meat rest for 8 minutes.

--After that you can either slice the meat and place on a dish or put it directly in a plate with the grilled veggies.
-Add a last touch of truffle oil, which will intensify the rich taste of the meat and enjoy with a glass of a good red wine.
+-Slice the meat and place on a dish or put it directly on a plate with the grilled veggies and the polenta.
+Add the last touch with some truffle oil, which will intensify the rich taste of the meat.

 Have you ever tried venison?
 What is your favourite way of cooking it?